How I Learned to Paint

 I’m often asked what kind of art supplies I use, so I thought I’d tell you.
 These are my brushes, but I almost always use the smallest one, there in the middle.
 It’s a # 1 Windsor Newton University Series 233.
 I was shocked the first time my brush wore out — who knew paintbrushes wore out?!
 Now I buy them by the fistfuls.

-I’ve loved lettering forever, always got perfect marks for handwriting!
+I’ve loved lettering forever, always got perfect marks for handwriting (it’s where I got my start).
 This quote, one of my favorites, is for the new book I’m working on.

 I hope if you are thinking about trying watercolors, you might feel encouraged to give it a try.
-Worse-case scenario is that you have special gifts to give, little watercolor notes to tuck into letters, or art that matches your house to hang on your wall; it’s really a win-win; making something beautiful is within reach of everyone.
-I hope you enjoyed our walk in watercolor world.
-I can’t keep you on my blog all day, but I sure like to try! xoxo
+Worse-case scenario is that you have special gifts to give, little watercolor notes to tuck into letters, or art that matches your house to hang on your wall; it’s really a win-win; making something beautiful is within reach of everyone and having something you can give is one of the secrets to a wonderful life. xoxo

 1. suzanne says: